zinzy/zinzy.website-v2/_notes/Contact.md

 - meta
 - information
 ---
-Great that you want tos end me an email.
+Great that you want to send me an email.
 I usually respond within 2-3 days.
 Make it good!